How can I help you?

 }

-The start and end date in a range can be defined with the help of startDate and endDate property.
-The following example demonstrates to set the start and end date on initializing the DateRangePicker.
-To know more about range restriction in DateRangePicker, please refer this page.
+The start and end dates in a range can be defined using the startDate and endDate properties.
+The following example demonstrates how to set the start and end dates when initializing the DateRangePicker.
+For more information about range restriction in the DateRangePicker, refer to the range-restriction page.

 <template>